1564307973/ProxyCap-CN/README.md

 ---

-## Quick Start
+## Usage Instructions

-### Installation Steps

-The usage method of the localized file is to copy the `pcapui.exe` file to the installation directory such as "D:\Program Files\Proxy Labs\ProxyCap" and overwrite the same name file to complete the localization.
+To use the localized file, copy the `pcapui.exe` file to the installation directory, such as "D:\Program Files\Proxy Labs\ProxyCap", and overwrite the existing file to complete the localization.

 ---